krzylag/weblibrarian/readme.txt

 == Changelog ==

+== 3.2.5.1 =
+* Move loading of Localization files to the correct place

 == 3.2.5 =
 * Added missing conextual help page.
 * Fixed silly typo error in the collection bulk delete code.